harpyd/thestis/README.md

 You can see an example of the `Specification` at the link [here](https://github.com/harpyd/thestis/tree/main/examples/specification).

-When you trigger the pipeline launch in some way, a `Performance` is created.
-We can say that `Performance` looks like a program compiled from a `Specification`.
-The `Performance` is a kind of collected context about the test at the time of launch from the active `Specification` of `TestCampaign`.
-Somewhat similar to Github Action.`Performance` collects the entire dynamic context and the state of the current startup in the `Flow`.
+When you trigger the pipeline launch in some way, a `Pipeline` is created.
+The `Pipeline` is a kind of collected context about the test at the time of launch from the active `Specification` of `TestCampaign`.
+Somewhat similar to Github Action.`Pipeline` collects the entire dynamic context and the state of the current startup in the `Flow`.

 `Flow` is an analog of an attempt at Github Action.
-Stores information about the launch of `Performance`. `Performance` will always have at least one `Flow`. `Performance` can be restarted (for example, if a test fails), each time the `Performance` is restarted, the number of `Flows` will increase.
+Stores information about the launch of `Pipeline`. `Pipeline` will always have at least one `Flow`. `Pipeline` can be restarted (for example, if a test fails), each time the `Pipeline` is restarted, the number of `Flows` will increase.

 During the test run, each individual thesis execution status may end up in one of the states: